 A typical Sydney semi-detached house was reworked to accommodate the needs of a young family, enjoy sunlight, embrace its small garden and carefully curate and frame its outlook to achieve a space that extends beyond its confined urban site.

-Located in Balmoral Beach, the proposal is a simple one: to retain the original front half of this Mosman bungalow and introduce a new split level kitchen and living area opening to the garden.
+Located near Balmoral Beach, the proposal is a simple one: to retain the original front half of this Mosman bungalow and introduce a new split level kitchen and living area opening to the garden.
 Opening to the sun via a double height space, an additional vaulted first storey volume, containing three bedrooms and two bathrooms, captures breezes and views by means of carefully curated openings.

 Landscaping is under way and Balmoral House is nearing completion.
 Check for updates in our News section.